opendocsg/slw-judgments-backfill/2018_SGHC_236/report.md

 67     I am in agreement with the Prosecution and Mr Tan that the existing sentencing practice ought to be reviewed.

 68     The statutory maximum sentence stipulated for an offence signals the gravity with which Parliament views any individual offence.
-Hence, a sentencing judge ought to take the maximum sentence into account when calibrating the appropriate sentence, and apply his mind to determine precisely where the accused person’s conduct falls within the entire range of punishment devised by Parliament (see _Poh Boon Kiat v Public Prosecutor_ [2014] 4 SLR 892 at [60]).
+Hence, a sentencing judge ought to take the maximum sentence into account when calibrating the appropriate sentence, and apply his mind to determine precisely where the accused person’s conduct falls within the entire range of punishment devised by Parliament (see _Poh Boon Kiat v Public Prosecutor_ <span class="citation">[2014] 4 SLR 892</span> at [60]).
 The courts have cautioned against a situation where only a segment of the possible sentencing range has been utilised.
-This would run the risk of inadvertently usurping the legislative policy in setting down a particular range of sentences (see _Ong Chee Eng v Public Prosecutor_ [2012] 3 SLR 776 at [24]).
+This would run the risk of inadvertently usurping the legislative policy in setting down a particular range of sentences (see _Ong Chee Eng v Public Prosecutor_ <span class="citation">[2012] 3 SLR 776</span> at [24]).

 69     The Prosecution and Mr Tan have helpfully compiled a list of all the sentences that have been passed in the State Courts in relation to offences charged under s 15(3A) of the WSHA that have